-Now it is time to go to the Notes and Recordkeeping forms and make sure you have all the ones completed that are important to you!
-I personally like the attendance forms, activity log, and achievement record for test scores.
-You do not have to fill out every one, just the ones that will help you get a snapshot of the year and remember what you want to remember.
-Keep in mind that your homeschool planners will double as a memory book for each year of homeschooling.
+- Finalize forms. – Go to the notes and record keeping forms.
+Make sure you have all the ones you classify as important completed.
+This might depend upon your local homeschool requirements, too.
+I personally like to complete the attendance forms, activity log, and achievement record for test scores.
+You do not have to fill out every one, just the ones that will help you get a snapshot of the year, what your state might require, and remember what you want to remember.
+Your homeschool planners will double as a memory book for each year of homeschooling.

-Now that you have your child’s planner all updated and filled out, you have enough information to hand out “grades” if you choose to do that.
+- Create progress reports.
+Now that you have your child’s planner all updated and filled out, you have enough information to hand out grades, if you choose to do that.
 You can use a typical grading scale to calculate letter grade or percentages.
-In the younger years, we focused mostly on effort and in eighth grade started preparing for grades since we record those in the high school years.
+In the younger years, we focused mostly on effort.
+In eighth grade, we started preparing for grades since we record those in the high school years.
 Make sure you look through the year or semester as a whole and not just the last few weeks.

+- Have a Parent-Child meeting.
 Once you have it all finished, it is time to schedule a special meeting one on one with your child.
-You can read more about it here with some ideas on keeping it fun and productive.
-Make sure you take their completion certificate filled out and ready to present, so they can feel accomplished for all they did through the year!
+You can read through tips and ideas for how to conduct your meeting here.
+Focus on keeping it fun and productive.
+Make sure you take their completion certificate filled out and ready to present, so they can feel accomplished for all they completed throughout the year!

-After your meeting, you can start looking ahead to next year.
-If you don’t have a homeschool planner for your child, get your new student or high school planner ordered today by visiting our shop.
+After your meeting, start looking ahead to next year.
+If you don’t have a homeschool planner for your child, get your new student or high school planner ordered by visiting our shop.
 Make sure you check out our new custom covers, adding yet another customized option for you!

-That’s all there is to finishing your homeschool year strong and organized.
-You can now start putting your plan in place for next year.
+Finish your homeschool year strong and organized and start putting your plan in place for next year.